eweik/edisonweik.github.io/_posts/2018-7-1-Learning-Physics-from-the-Machine.md

 <br>

 <div align="justify">
-I show some success in learning high level variables that can both classify and be orthogonal with the other variables.
-However, the results are not perfect in the sense of perfectly replicating the classifying power of the original high level variables and having zero similarity with the other variables.
+My worked showed some success in learning high level variables that can both classify and be orthogonal with the other variables.
+However, the results are not perfectly able to replicate the classifying power of the original high level variables and having zero similarity with the other variables.

 <br>
 </div>

-After learning our 3 orthogonal, high level variables, I then compared them to $$\tau$$ functional space as previously defined.
+After learning the 3 orthogonal, high level variables, I then compared them to $$\tau$$ functional space as previously defined.
 The comparison against the $$\tau_1$$ showed showed no telling results.
 Figure 6 shows the comparison between the orthogonal variables and $$\tau_2$$ at points in the parameter space.

 <br>